The Grenfell Murals

 In June 2017 I was doing art work and writing about the appalling demolition of housing estates’ in Lambeth and the effect this is having on people.

-Whilst involved in this work I heard of the devastating fire of Grenfell Tower and felt I must use my art work to support those involved and raise awareness of the underlying economic causative factors of this totally avoidable tragedy.
+Whilst involved in this work I heard of the devastating fire of Grenfell Tower and after conversations described here I felt I must use my art work to support those involved and raise awareness of the underlying economic causative factors of this totally avoidable tragedy.
 I then went down there and found out more speaking to local people and volunteers.

 I then went back on the 2nd of July for an Eid Ceremony for those who died in the fire and met Livingstone who was looking after the now tributary and healing space called West way, which is under the motorway flyover near the tower